 Copyright law provides for some built-in protections for First Amendment interests through what is called fair use.
 Fair use is the right to use copyrighted material without permissions or payment under certain circumstances.

 Fair use puts limits on exclusive rights of copyright owners and allows certain uses of copyrighted works without permission or payment.
 Copyright law lists four nonexclusive factors that are used to determine fair use:

 Historically, fair use litigation reveals two key questions that are most often used in determining fair use:

 Another consideration in determining fair use is whether the user acted reasonably and in good faith in light of best practices in his or her particular field.
 Being aware of and adhering to best practices concerning fair use help prove that authors or creators were thoughtful in their decision and were acting in good faith when using copyrighted material.
 Using and retaining a "fair use checklist" is another great way to demonstrate the intent and consideration of the author or creator.
-Finally, providng proper attribution to the copyright owner is always a good idea when using copyrighted material.
+Finally, proper attribution should always be provided when using copyrighted material.